Extracting Bounding Boxes from GeoJSON APIs in Python

 """

-Extracts (min_lon, min_lat, max_lon, max_lat) from a GeoJSON payload.
+Return (min_lon, min_lat, max_lon, max_lat) for a GeoJSON payload.

 """

-# Parse string payloads safely
+# 1. Deserialise string payloads safely

 if isinstance(data, str):